SunDocker/blog/source/_posts/ComputerTheory/XV6LabSummary.md

 #### Task 1: RISC-V assembly

+-   `jalr` omit first parameter for it is the same as register in second parameter

 #### Task 2: Backtrace

 -   Comprehend function call stack’s structure, especially `fp` and `pre fp`, to correctly **back track** function call stack